 The safer, the better.
 It’s applied to all kind of journeys by car.
 It doesn’t matter if you’re crossing the country via motorways or just going to work.

-It saves time, money and driving efficiently will helps to reduce carbon emissions too.
+It saves time, money and driving efficiently will help to reduce carbon emissions too.

 #2.
 Go for a Motorhome